vincent-lafouasse/vincent-lafouasse/README.md

 - [PossGain](https://github.com/vincent-lafouasse/PossGain): Baby's first plugin, a clone of Ableton Utility using JUCE and C++17
 - [Hera](https://github.com/vincent-lafouasse/Hera): Kinda like a Juno but Greek
 - [interval-trainer](https://github.com/vincent-lafouasse/interval-trainer): An ear trainer in Rust featuring a rudimentary synth
+- [WavAnalyzer](https://github.com/vincent-lafouasse/WavAnalyzer): An excuse to code a FFT with just standard C++17 and no dependencies

 ### School Projects
 - [libft](https://github.com/vincent-lafouasse/libft): A general purpose C library: why deal with dependency hell when you can just write more C